docker-library/docs/eventstore/content.md

 # What is EventStore?

+The open-source, functional database with Complex Event Processing in JavaScript.

-EventStore is a distributed database for storing Streams of Events capable of solving a growing number of use cases.
-You can replay events to build the current state of your data in the Read Model of your choise.
+EventStore is open-source, distributed functional database for storing Streams of Events capable of solving a growing number of use cases.
+You can replay events to build the current state of your data in the Read Model of your choice.

 > For more information about EventStore, please visit [eventstore.org](https://eventstore.org/)